About the Challenge

-Since 2008, the Challenge has supported The Smith Family in raising over $5million to help children in need to break the cycle of disadvantage through education.
+Since 2008, The Challenge has supported The Smith Family in raising over $6million to help children in need to break the cycle of disadvantage through education.

-The Smith Family Challenge is an exhilarating 100km off road adventure held over two days.
-Teams of four navigate by foot, bike and on water to the finish line.
+The Smith Family Challenge is an exhilarating 100km off-road adventure held over two days.
+Teams of four navigate by foot, bike and on the water to the finish line.
 Challengers pay the full cost of the event so 100% of donations go directly to The Smith Family programs.

 All funds raised by the Challengers will help to provide these children with practical essentials like school books, shoes, bags, uniforms and the support they need to keep up at school and realise their full potential.